SailfishOS-MI-A2/Releases/README.md

 Please check releases to download the latest build.

+### Flash instructions

+1. Flash LineageOS 16 to Slot A (DO NOT FLASH TWRP AS WELL!)
+2. Switch Slot (now it will show that you're in SLOT A)
+3. Flash SailfishOS
+4. Reboot

+### Upgrade instructions:

+1. Backup your data somewhere safe.
+2. Flash SailfishOS zip twice/thrice (it is required to bypass installer warnings) when Slot A is active.

-## Bugs:
+### Bugs:

-- Double tap to wake is disabled beacuse it causes touch not to register after wakeup and reboot
+- Double tap to wake is disabled because it causes touch not to register after wakeup and reboot

 - To turn on bluetooth you need to enable developer mode and set password for devel-su and then tap on bluetooth button once and finally run "devel-su bluebinder" (it usually does not work on first try and you need to to cancel it with ctrl + c and keep trying again until it works)